What is climate?

 Observed impacts of climate change

-Other glaciers have thinned, accelerated and receded as a result of increased melting (see Recent Change) [19, 20].
-The rapid shrinkage of glaciers around the Antarctic Peninsula, coupled with the potential for ice-shelf collapse and grounding line retreat, raises concerns for the future of the West Antarctic Ice Sheet, and this is an area of urgent current research.
+Other glaciers have thinned, accelerated and receded as a result of increased melting (see Recent Change) (Pritchard et al. 2009; Pritchard and Vaughan, 2007).
+The rapid shrinkage of glaciers around the Antarctic Peninsula, coupled with the potential for ice-shelf collapse and grounding line retreat, raises concerns for the future of the West Antarctic Ice Sheet, and this is an area of urgent current research (Bentley, 2010).
 This is covered in more detail under Marine Ice Sheet Instability.

 - Marine Ice Sheet instability